 Get a science degree.
 Save the planet.

-Get a solid grounding in science and geography and still have lots of room to explore environment-related courses in math, ecology, microbiology, hydrology, and more.
+Get a solid grounding in chemistry and biology and still have lots of room to explore environment-related courses in ecology, aquatic ecosystems, geology, hydrology, and more.
 You’ll learn about climate change, groundwater flow and contamination, environmental impacts of pollution, responsible extraction of Earth resources, waste disposal, and human engineering of Earth processes.

-Any route you choose, whether you want to gain paid work experience through co-op or not, you’ll be part of one of the top environmental science programs in Canada (QS World Rankings 2019) — and graduate with the scientific knowledge, creativity, and expertise you need to create a more sustainable world.
+Any route you choose, whether you want to gain paid work experience through co-op or not, you’ll be part of one of the top four environmental science programs in Canada (QS World University Rankings by Subject 2021) — and graduate with the scientific knowledge, creativity, and expertise you need to create a more sustainable world.